bbauska/JS-CellarDoor/README.md

 ## Instructions

 We are going to revisit the Palindrome challenge, but we are going to use BOTH the `Queue` and `Stack` data structures to solve it.

 Create a function called `isPalindromeQueueStack` that takes in a string and checks if it is a palindrome.

 The function should return `true` if the string is a palindrome, and `false` if it is not.
 Again, use the `Queue` and `Stack` data structures to solve this problem.
 If you don't get it on your own, that's fine.
 This is a tough one.
 Just make sure you understand the solution.

-### Function Signature
+<h3>Function Signature</h3>

 ```js
 /**